Calm mind = stressing less

 - Promotes general wellbeing and better work/life balance.

-The benefits of meditation are best understood from personal experience, therefore we offer a free one hour preliminary session that introduces your organisation and employees to meditation practise and its benefits for work and life.
+The benefits of meditation are best understood from personal experience, therefore we suggest booking a one hour preliminary session that introduces your organisation and employees to meditation practice and its benefits for work and life.

 If you receive positive feedback from this introductory session, we can then provide further courses or workshops at a reasonable price.